Carex molestiformis Rezn. & P. Rothr.

 Detail

-- Moist to dry meadows, fields, pastures, open forests, and disturbed alluvial soils; its presumed native habitat appears to have been enhanced by human influences.
-Infrequent in the mountains but collected in most counties from Bath, Bedford, and Rockbridge counties north; rare in the inner n.
-Piedmont and one relatively isolated occurrence in Pittsylvania County from the Triassic basin north of Danville, confirmed by Paul Rothrock.
+Moist to dry meadows, fields, pastures, open forests, and disturbed alluvial soils; its presumed native habitat appears to have been enhanced by human influences.
+Infrequent in the mountains but collected in most counties from Bath, Bedford, and Rockbridge counties northward; apparently rare in the Piedmont, but possibly spreading in some areas.

 To save this map, right-click (control-click for Mac users) on the map and choose "Save Image As...".